wawa1474/tranz330_re/README.md

 features needed for modern credit card processing bureaus, they are available cheaply on the used market.

-The logic on the mainboard is fully mapped.
-The display board is fully mapped.
+The mainboard and the display board are fully reverse engineered.

 I want to end up with a reference that's useful for writing software and tacking on hardware.